Thank you, Scott Shannon, and thanks to all of you for being with us.

 Haven't heard about any grand jury.

-You haven't heard about people being brought in and brought out on a regular basis.
+Haven't heard about people being brought in and brought out on a regular basis.

-So you have one special counsel acting one way and another seems completely, I mean, utterly completely missing in action.
+So you have one special counsel acting one way and another seems completely, I mean, utterly, completely missing in action.

 Even though Joe Biden had classified documents at four different locations, for goodness sake.

-So yeah, this is it drives me crazy.
+So, yeah, this is, it drives me crazy.

 It is supposed to be equal treatment under the law, and it sure doesn't seem like that's the case.

-They finally let Chairman Comer go see it based on what he now think about this, Sean.
+They finally let Chairman Comer go see it based on what he – now think about this, Sean.

-This is a document produced by our FBI, a 1023, a document produced by them, and the document says that they had a confidential human source, a trusted confidential human source who they paid hundreds of thousands of dollars over over a decade of service to the FBI, and that confidential human source is reporting that Joe Biden and a foreign national talked about money for certain actions.
+And the document says that they had a confidential human source, a trusted confidential human source who they paid hundreds of thousands of dollars over a decade of service to the FBI.

 That's what it said.